-Linda Manikowske is an associate professor in the apparel, retail merchandising and design program at North Dakota State University.
+Linda Manikowske is a professor in the apparel, retail merchandising, and design program at North Dakota State University.
 Her educational background includes bachelor's and master's degrees in textiles and clothing and education with a music minor from North Dakota State University and a doctorate in textiles and clothing from Iowa State University.
 She started teaching at North Dakota State University in 1996.

 Before that, she was the clothing and textiles specialist for Extension at South Dakota State University.
 She also worked in retail sales and taught sewing classes for The Singer Company and worked part-time at Casual Corner to gain additional retail experience.